GIScience/ohsome-api/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-### Problem Description
+### Feature Description
-Please add a clear and concise description of what the problem is, e.g. "I'm always frustrated when..., because..."
+Please add a clear and concise description of what your idea is, what use cases it solves.

 ### Expected Solution
-Describe the solution you'd like
+Describe the solution you would like to see.

 ### Alternative Solutions
-Describe alternatives you've considered
+Describe alternatives you have considered.

 ### Additional Information
 Add any other information, examples, screenshots, etc. about the feature request here.